Router

 - As the firewall’s default gateway,

 Router objects are defined by a name and at least a gateway used.
 They may contain one or several gateways used and backup gateways.
 A mechanism that tests the availability of these gateways makes it possible to provide redundancy – if no responses are received from one or several main gateways, one or several backup gateways will then take over.
+As soon as the main gateway becomes active again, the switch from the backup gateway to the main gateway will be automatic.

 Select a router to view or edit its properties.

-Name of the object | Name given to the router object when it was created. |
+Object name | Name given to the router object when it was created. |

 Comments | Description associated with the router object. |